 - (e) The Company does not hold regularly scheduled meetings at which non-independent directors are not in attendance.
 However, the Company's independent directors do communicate outside of formal meetings of the Board.
-Further, the independent directors have very strong governance backgrounds, with one being a practicing securities lawyer who is also qualified as a chartered accountant, and the other having served as a partner at KPMG LLP for almost thirty years.
-As a result, they are acutely aware of the important roles independent directors have. - (f) As the Chair of the Board is not an independent director, the Board provides leadership for its independent directors by giving the independent directors unrestricted access to the Company's auditors and external legal counsel and by having the Company's external legal counsel attend meetings of the Board to facilitate communication among independent and non-independent directors. - (g) All directors attended all meetings of the Board during the year ended December 31, 2010, with the exception of the following:
+Further, the independent directors have very strong governance backgrounds.
+Mr. Eacrett is a practicing securities lawyer who is also qualified as a chartered accountant, Mr. Clay served as a partner at KPMG LLP for almost thirty years, and Mr. Dustan was a governor of the Law Foundation of British Columbia for six years, a representative on the Professional Conduct Enquiry Committee of the BC Institute of Chartered Accountants, of which he is currently an ad hoc member, for six years, and an appointee of the Attorney General of British Columbia to the Judicial Compensation Commission for the Province of British Columbia from June 2010 to September 2010.
+As a result, they are acutely aware of the important roles independent directors have. - (f) The Board does not currently have a designated Chair.
+The Board provides leadership for its independent directors by giving the independent directors unrestricted access to the Company's auditors and external legal counsel and by having the Company's external legal counsel attend meetings of the Board to facilitate communication among independent and non-independent directors. - (g) All directors attended all meetings of the Board during the year ended December 31, 2011, with the exception of the following: - Wallace Mays did not attend meetings of the Board held on March 2, 2011, April 28, 2011, June 7, 2011, July 12, 2011, August 29, 2011 and October 26, 2011. - Doug Eacrett did not attend a meeting of the Board held on March 2, 2011. - Thomas Doyle did not attend a meeting of the Board held on October 26, 2011.